-Note: If an element in the list-specification of the Hamiltonian or the list of collapse operators are in super-operator for it will be added to the total Liouvillian of the problem with out further transformation.
+Note: If an element in the list-specification of the Hamiltonian or the list of collapse operators are in superoperator form it will be added to the total Liouvillian of the problem with out further transformation.
 This allows for using mesolve for solving master equations that are not on standard Lindblad form.